nic-hartley/httpserv/README.md

   `SocketAddr`.
 Defaults to `localhost:8080`
 - `mappings...`: Any additional mappings from [file extension][ext] to MIME types, besides the defaults.
 Anything specified here which matches the same extension as a default will override the default MIME type.
+The format is `extension=MIME`, with no leading `.` on the extension.

  [ext]: https://doc.rust-lang.org/std/path/struct.Path.html#method.extension